Canadian Existing Home Sales (August 2024)

 - Real Estate

-Canadian home sales edge higher in August
+Canadian home sales surge in October

 Key Implications